enkidevs/curriculum/git/essentials/getting-started/installing-git.md

 ### Mac OS X

-You can install **Git** by:
-- running `git` from the terminal, which will prompt you to the installation if your OS version is at least `10.9.`
+You can install **Git** by running `git` from the terminal, which will prompt you to proceed with the installation if your OS version is at least `10.9.`

 ### Linux